 It's what your comfort level is and what you want to become proficient at using safely.

-Well, Sean, uh a pistol should never have the ergonomics of a chase.
+Well, Sean, a pistol should never have the ergonomics of a taser.

-Because when you're encountering somebody, when they were in that car entryway, uh, she wasn't looking down at her her belt.
+Because when you're encountering somebody, when they were in that car entryway, she wasn't looking down at her belt.

 She was looking at the subject and trying to use memory to grab the correct tool.

-And I just feel bad because you know, it you can't have two things that are exactly the same in feel.
+And I just feel bad because, you know, you can't have two things that are exactly the same in feel.

-Now, if you calm down, you might feel the heck of a firearm because it's gonna be heavier.
+Now, if you calm down, you might feel the heft of a firearm because it's going to be heavier.

-I was taught, if you're gonna use violence, make it so overwhelmingly violent that it's over with in a matter of seconds.
+And people aren't going to advocate and realize that if these officers would have, the minute they put hands on him and he resisted, I was taught, if you're going to use violence, make it so overwhelmingly violent that it's over with in a matter of seconds.

 I do it every day.

-And uh most people that they really can't handle the no a lot of most people can't protect themselves with their hands.
+And most people, they really can't handle, a lot of most people can't protect themselves with their hands.

 I prefer that over close quarters and a blade.